 Manchac Swamp, just a short drive from New Orleans, features stunning landscapes including cypress trees, birds, alligators and slow-moving currents.

 One of the most popular ways to spot alligators is to head out on a kayaking tour.
-You’ll spot lots of wildlife as well as alligators, including birds, turtles and frogs.
+You’ll spot lots of wildlife including alligators birds, turtles and frogs.

 City Park is a 1,300-acre expansive outdoor space located in central New Orleans.
 It features a botanical garden, an art museum, golf course and so much more.